trek10inc/serverless-secrets/README.md

 Serverless Secrets supports multiple providers, and is built to easily allow for more.
 You can use as many or few providers in each project as you desire.

 **KMS** Raw KMS wrapping of short strings, the easiest to get started with.
-**KMS File** Wraps a file with encryption, allowing large blogs to be encrypted.
+**KMS File** Wraps a file with encryption, allowing large blobs to be encrypted.
 **Credstash** A [CredStash](https://github.com/fugue/credstash) compliant decryptor, most flexible and feature rich option, but more setup required.

 # Project Setup